nethesis/nethvoice-report/tasks/README.md

-  help        Help about any command phonebook   Find all numbers in phonebook and save to cache queries     Execute all report queries applying all saved filters values      Calculate all possibile values to show in filters version     Show NethVoice Tasks support CLI version views       Calculate query views to combine data and columns
+  help        Help about any command phonebook   Find all numbers in phonebook and save to cache queries     Execute all report queries applying all saved filters values      Calculate all possible values to show in filters version     Show NethVoice Tasks support CLI version views       Calculate query views to combine data and columns